9brada6/tabs-with-posts/development.md

 - Don't know how to count site reviews ratings, maybe email for support?
 - Add each plugin, move orderby plugin indicators to classes.
 - Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

-### Icons

-- Make icons work inline(add before tabs, only one time, but we will do this later), and make them the default behavior.
-- In tests, add coverage for each method.
-- Verify each icon alignment, in the simple style.
-Take the reference the user and the calendar icon.

-### Testing

-- Everything needs to be tested.

 ## 📖 Development Documentation